 When buying an existing business, this document will prove the actual sale of the business, officially transferring ownership of the business’s assets from the seller to you.

 2. Adjusted Purchase Price

 This is the final count of the cost of your purchase, including all prorated expenses—like rent, utilities, and inventory.

-Similarly, all patents, trademarks, and copyrights might require certain forms to get transferred to you, the new owner.
+Similarly, when buying an existing business, all patents, trademarks, and copyrights might require certain forms to get transferred to you, the new owner.

 Check the SBA’s Consumer Guide to Buying a Franchise to see if you’ll need to file any franchise documents.